On May 14, 1996, a 15-year-old middle school student shot his

 Other intervention programs have attempted to increase self-esteem

-improvement of body image that comes with exercise.
+of body image that comes with exercise.
 Exercise can be particularly

-beneficial if it is through a non-competitive
+beneficial if it is through a non-competitive sport such as

 Other programs are aimed at improving children's self esteem

 through music coupled with exercise.
 These programs not only

 target improvement of self-esteem, but also an improvement in